 The monster does not come walking often.
 This time it comes to Conor, and it asks for the one thing Conor cannot bring himself to do.
 Tell the truth.
 This is a very touching story about a boy who feels very damaged, guilty and mostly angry.
 He struggles at school with bullies, and pity looks from everyone, and at home with his mother's sickness.
 Will Conor overcome his problems?
 Will everything be okay?
 Will Conor be able to speak the truth?

 Conor is in the same school class as Harry (the bully), who is three or four years older than him.
 While it might be explained that Harry has been flunked and held back repeatedly, such a statement is never explicitly made.
+Note to add: children are rarely held back in UK schools - more likely that Harry is either tall or this is a special class on a particular subject that includes children from multiple years.
 See more »

 [having a nightmare]